Keelhauling: History

 Several 17th-century English writers such as William Monson and Nathaniel Boteler recorded the use of keelhauling on English naval ships.
 However, their references are vague and provide no date.
 In 1880, George Shaw Lefevre was confronted in Parliament with a recent report from Italy of a keelhauling on HMS Alexandra, and denied that such an incident had taken place.

-Some historians believe keelhauling may have been introduced to the Dutch Navy by William of Orange.
-On 11 October 1652, under Jan van Riebeeck's command, Jan Blank, a sailor, was keelhauled, whipped a total of 150 lashes, and then enslaved for 2 years as punishment for deserting the VOC for nine days.
+Some historians believe keelhauling may have been introduced to the Dutch States Navy by William of Orange.
+On 11 October 1652, under Jan van Riebeeck's command, Jan Blank, a sailor, was keelhauled, whipped a total of 150 lashes, and then enslaved for 2 years as punishment for deserting the Dutch East India Company for nine days.
 Perhaps the most graphic incident of it occurred in 1673 when Cornelis Evertsen the Youngest punished sailors who committed murder.
-It was an official, though rare, punishment in the Dutch navy, as shown in the painting The keelhauling of the ship's surgeon of Admiral Jan van Nes.
-This shows a large crowd gathered to watch the event, as though it was a "show" punishment intended to frighten other potential offenders, as was flogging round the fleet.

-A footnote in one source suggests that it may have evolved from the medieval punishment of ducking.

-The term still survives today, although usually in the sense of being severely rebuked.
+It was an official, though rare, punishment in the Dutch States Navy.

+Use of the term persists in a largely metaphorical sense today, typically to describe a severe punishment or rebuke.